bugthing/bugthing.github.com/_posts/2024-07-12-libvert-bridge-networking.markdown

 switch with cat5 cable, this was more tricky than I thought.

-I ended up putting a second network card in the server and using it as "bridge" network so my VMs can use that phyical card to access the network.
+I ended up putting a second network card in the server and using it as "bridge" network so my VMs can use that phyical card to access the network, whilst the server can still use the existing card as before.
 There was much trial and error as I'm no good at networking, but it ended up being these steps:

 Find the interface name of the new network card: